CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

 In order to install OCFS2, you need to follow few steps:

 1. Install the VM nodes.
 There is no special consideration on this step, other than making sure the nodes can see each other in the Network, and that they are installed with the same distribution version.
 We have tested this with `Ubuntu v22.04` and `AlmaLinux-9`, other distributions and versions might also work, but we have not tested them.
 This guide will use Ubuntu as an example.
+AlmaLinux requires to install an specific Oracle kernel.

 1. Create a multi attach volume.
 You can use the web interface or the CLI (see [Install cli instructions](http://localhost:8000/cloud/pouta/install-client/)):